buluma/buluma.github.io/my-manifesto.md

 To keep a sharp eye on what is "right" in software development, here are a few rules I agree with.

 ## [Priorities](#priorities)
-When working on code, these are priorities:
+When working on code, these are the priorities:
 1. Failing CI
 2. User reported bugs.
 3. Self reported bugs.